-In May 2024, we documented HTS' release of 12 individuals from its detention centers in Idlib governorate, with the released detainees having been detained for periods ranging from a few days to a few months, without any clear charges being brought against them.
+In June 2024, we documented HTS' release of 24 individuals from its detention centers in Idlib governorate, with the released detainees having been detained for periods ranging from a few days to a few months, without any clear charges being brought against them.

-D. All armed opposition factions
+4. All armed opposition factions/SNA

-Armed opposition factions/SNA continued carrying out arbitrary arrests/detentions and kidnappings in May 2024, including of women.
+Armed opposition factions/SNA continued carrying out arbitrary arrests/detentions and kidnappings in June 2024, including of women.
 Most of these detentions were conducted on a mass scale, targeting individuals coming from areas controlled by the Syrian regime or the SDF.
-In addition, we documented detentions that exhibited an ethnic character, with these incidents concentrated in areas under the control of the armed opposition factions/SNA in Aleppo governorate.
+In addition, we documented detentions that exhibited an ethnic character, which were concentrated in areas under the control of the armed opposition factions/SNA in Aleppo governorate.
 Most of these arrests occurred without judicial authorization and without the participation of the police force, which is the sole legitimate administrative authority responsible for arrests and detentions through the judiciary, as well as being carried out without any clear charges being presented against those being detained.
 Furthermore, we documented raids and arrests by SNA personnel targeting civilians who were accused of working with the SDF, with these arrests being concentrated in some of the villages which are administratively part of Afrin city in Aleppo governorate.
-We also recorded arrests/detentions of civilians by the SNA's 'al-Sultan Squad' in retaliation for those people demanding the return of their homes which had been seized by al-Sultan Squad at an earlier date.
-Those arrests were concentrated in Afrin city.
-Additionally, we documented the arrests of a number of refugees and IDPs returning to their houses in SNA-controlled areas.
-Those arrests were also concentrated in Afrin city.
+Many detainees' families told us that these arrests were carried out for the purpose of extorting money from them to secure the release of their loved ones.